norux/beyond-compare/README.md

-# Beyond Compare using Qt
+# File Comparer using Qt

 ## How to Build
 - Use Qt Creator